Semprex-D Side Effects

 Applies to acrivastine / pseudoephedrine: oral capsule

-As well as its needed effects, acrivastine / pseudoephedrine may cause unwanted side effects that require medical attention.
+Along with its needed effects, acrivastine / pseudoephedrine may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following symptoms of overdose occur while taking acrivastine / pseudoephedrine, get emergency help immediately:Symptoms of overdose:
+Get emergency help immediately if any of the following symptoms of overdose occur while taking acrivastine / pseudoephedrine:Symptoms of overdose

 - Blurred vision